Fascism in Peru: Intellectual development of the movement

 The intellectual development of fascism in Peru emerged in the early 1930s, during the years of the Sánchez Cerro presidency.
 Early fascist thought in Peru was influenced by European fascism, but adapted to the Peruvian socio-political context.
 Influenced by global developments such as the Fascist experience in Italy or the Spanish Civil War, Peruvian intellectuals explored various fascist currents, including classical fascism and falangism.
-This era saw a reapparition of former adherents of the civilista movement, alongside a right-leaning, nationalist youth in the university context, with figures like Luis A. Flores, Ernesto Byrne, Carlos Sayan Alvarez, Guillermo Hoyos Osores and Alfredo Herrera.
+This era saw a reapparition of former adherents of the civilista movement, alongside a right-leaning, nationalist youth in the universities, with figures like Luis A. Flores, Ernesto Byrne, Carlos Sayan Alvarez, Guillermo Hoyos Osores and Alfredo Herrera.
 These nationalist activists got interested in politics since the student mobilization against Leguía in the 1920s, and had fought the political left during their university years.
 This newer generation of nationalists had an ideological view closer to fascism than former liberal ideology of the civilista movement, and were one of the main political forces that supported the presidential candidacy of Sánchez Cerro as the leader of Revolutionary Union (UR).
-However, intellectual support for fascism wasn’t exclusive of the political right; certain left-leaning intellectuals such as the progressive Dora Mayer or the socialist Abelardo Solís were also supportive of a fascist project in Peru.
+However, intellectual support for fascism was not exclusive of the political right; certain left-leaning intellectuals such as the progressive Dora Mayer or the socialist Abelardo Solís were also supportive of a fascist project in Peru.

 The Pontifical Catholic University of Peru, Catholic Action and other Catholic groups supported Ferrero Rebagliati's concept of mesocratic fascism.
 The movement was inspired by Italian fascism and Spanish falangism.

 Another main outlet for fascism became the Peruvian Fascist Brotherhood, formed by ex-Prime Minister José de la Riva-Agüero y Osma.
 Riva-Agüero became more supportive of fascism after he returned to Catholicism in 1932, believing, according to López Soria, that Peru should "return to the medieval, Catholic, Hispanic tradition as embodied now by fascism" and he used the teachings of Bartolomé Herrera and Alejandro Deustua to support his ideology.
 The Fascist Brotherhood initially enjoyed some prestige but it receded into the background after Peru entered the Second World War on the side of the Allies.
 Moreover, the group's credibility was damaged by its leader becoming increasingly eccentric in his personal behaviour.